architjain2002/authorization-using-JWT-token/README.md

-# authorization of users
+# Authorization of Users

-A backend project on authorization and authentication of users a complete setup with hashing and encoding.
+A backend project on Authorization and Authentication of users a complete setup with hashing and encoding.